-Audrina Patridge, first known for her appearance on the reality TV show “The Hills”, joins the Better Together team to share her first hand experience with fame and how her time on the show impacted her.
+Audrina Patridge, first known for her appearance on the reality TV show “The Hills”, joins the Heal Squad team to share her first hand experience with fame and how her time on the show impacted her.
 For Audrina, the show broadcasted her relationships and choices she was making throughout her teenage years and it left her with some lasting lessons.
 She shares about breaking toxic patterns and setting boundaries.

 Breaking Toxic Patterns and Setting Boundaries with Audrina Patridge